wp-plugins/gi-media-library/readme.txt

 = Version 2.2.0 =
 - Revised the code to support our future streamline of GI plugins for online education.
-- Added support for playing External Videos (Youtube, Vimeo)
+- Added support for playing External Videos (YouTube, Vimeo)
 - Fixes minor bugs in the admin section

 = Version 2.1.0 =